One husband finds practical relationship lessons in the death and resurrection of Jesus.

 We will soon be celebrating Easter.
 Many of us will be gathering with family and friends to remember Jesus' sacrifice on the cross, and the good news of Sunday morning.
 Leading up to that day, though, I'd like to reexamine the lessons.
 There is always something new to learn about Easter, especially when it comes to love.
 I see several practical marriage lessons in the death and resurrection of Jesus.

 1. Give until it costs you something.
 In the cruel crucifixion of Jesus we see the ultimate expression of sacrificial love.
 "Greater love has no one than this, that he lay down his life for his friends."
-(John 15:13, NIV).
-The Generous Man: How Helping Others is the Sexiest Thing You Can Do
+(John 15:13, NIV). /node/62873

 Giving selflessly to your husband or wife is one of the best ways I know to keep your marriage strong.
 The University of Virginia's National Marriage Project, in their "The State of Our Unions: Marriage in America 2011" report, says of generosity in marriage, "Married fathers and mothers who make a regular practice of being generous to one another enjoy markedly higher levels of marital quality and stability."
 The study found that above average daily generosity resulted in couples being 32 percent more likely to report being very happily married.